Mw-yang/EGAFNet/README.md

 }
 ```

 * Plane Text：
 ```
 M. Yang, L. Zhao, L. Ye, W. Jia, H. Jiang and Z. Yang, "EGAFNet: An Edge Guidance and Scale-Aware Adaptive Fusion Network for Building Extraction From Remote Sensing Images," in IEEE Transactions on Geoscience and Remote Sensing, vol. 63, pp. 1-13, 2025, Art no. 4700513, doi: 10.1109/TGRS.2024.3524547.
 ```

+## Contact us
+If you have any problme when running the code, please do not hesitate to contact us.
+Thanks.
+E-mail: ymw_2000@163.com
+Date: February 20, 2025